dineshrx/Dog-vs-Cat-Classification---Transfer-Learning/README.md

 # Dog vs Cat Classification - Transfer Learning

 This project aims to develop an image classifier using TensorFlow to distinguish between images of dogs and cats.
-The model is built using transfer learning on the Kaggle dataset using Google Colab, specifically the "Dogs vs Cats" competition dataset.
+The model is built using transfer learning on the Kaggle dataset using Google Colab, specifically the "Dogs vs Cats" dataset.

 ## Introduction
 Image classification is a fundamental task in computer vision, and the ability to differentiate between images of dogs and cats is a common problem statement.
 This project utilizes the TensorFlow framework, leveraging transfer learning techniques to build a robust model capable of accurately classifying these animal images.